 The NRA loves freedom but disregards equality

-It seemed to me that the word “freedom” is constantly present on the NRA-ILA website.
-I wanted to understand a little more about why?
-I know the NRA’s single motivational focus is to earn more money for their gun manufacturers and gun dealers.
-I thought it would be interesting explore their strategy of using the word “freedom” to sell more guns.
+The word “freedom” appears throughout the NRA-ILA website.
+The NRA-ILA is the legal advocacy arm of the NRA.
+I wanted to understand why?
+I know the NRA’s single motivational focus is to earn money for their gun manufacturers and gun dealers.
+I thought it would be interesting to explore their strategy of using the word “freedom” to sell guns.

 Look at how often they use the word “freedom”

 Using their own search icon at NRA-ILA, I tallied up the posts that included several key words during 2019:

 |Search Word||Web Pages on NRA-ILA|

 The word “freedom” appears 240 times in 1340 posts on the NRA-ILA website, the legal advocacy arm of the NRA.
 The similar word “liberty” appears nearly as often.
 Why the stress on the concept of freedom?

 Take a look at quotes with the word freedom from the NRA-ILA website: